 Students do an independent project in an area of specialization in health enhancement, disease prevention, and human performance – or in an area of specialization in Health Studies.

 An independent study involving a research proposal and project on an approved topic in the area of health enhancement, disease prevention, and human performance.
-A GPA of 3.50 is a prerequisite for HLTH/KNPE 595.
+A minimum GPA of 3.50 is a prerequisite for HLTH/KNPE 595.